 Funding Policy: Employer and mandatory employee contributions were effective October 12, 2007, for employees represented by AOCDS and were effective June 19, 2009, for employees represented by ACLEM.
 Employer and mandatory employee contributions were effective July 8, 2016, for OCAA represented employees.
 All contributions made to the HRA are deemed to be employer contributions.
 Employee contributions for employees represented by each of the bargaining units are mandatory pursuant to their bargaining unit MOU and mandatory pursuant to Board action.
 On March 15, 2016, the Board approved for employees represented by AOCDS, an increase in the County's contribution from 3.0% to 5.0% of base salary each pay period.
 Furthermore, required contributions by employees represented by AOCDS were decreased from 2.0% to 0% of base salary for each pay period.
-Employees represented by ACLEM, the County contributes 1.0% of base salary each pay period and employees represented by OCAA, the County will contribute 1.0% of base salary each pay period and employees represented by OCAA, the County will contribute 1.0% of base salary each pay period.
+Employee contributions for employees represented by ACLEM and OCAA are mandatory pursuant to the MOU.
+For employees represented by ACLEM, the County contributes 1.0% of base salary each pay period and employees represented by OCAA, the County will contribute 1.0% of base salary each pay period and employees will also be required to contribute 1.0% of base salary each pay period.